Internet

 Ethernet

 The UMN’s high-speed Gigabit Ethernet is 14x faster than the national average!
-Get the most out of those incredible speeds by using your Ethernet connection.
+You should use your Ethernet connection to get the most out of those incredible speeds by using your Ethernet connection.

-Simply plug in the Ethernet (RJ45) cable into the Ethernet jack in your room, and you’re good to go!
+It's simple!
+All you need to do is to plug an Ethernet (RJ45) cable into the Ethernet jack in your room, and you’re good to go.

 - One Ethernet jack is provided for each resident.
-However, if you need extra connections in your room, wired switches are allowed.
+If you need extra connections in your room, wired switches are allowed, but Housing & Residential Life does not have any to give to residents.

 Connecting Devices

-You're able to connect wireless devices like a Roku or PlayStation, but you need to first register gaming consoles and streaming devices with the University.
-Chromecast should function properly, but not all smart/Internet of Things (IoT) devices are supported.
+You're able to use our WiFi to connect wireless devices like a Roku or PlayStation, but you need to register your device with the University first.

-By updating the settings on mobile devices or smartphones, you can utilize Wi-Fi calling for the best mobile experience.
-See the instructions below by cellular carrier, and the general guides for Android and iOS/Apple.
+By updating the settings on mobile devices or smartphones, you can utilize WiFi calling for the best mobile experience.
+Review the instructions below by cellular carrier and the general guides for Android and iOS/Apple.
 Contact Technology Help if you have questions about University wireless.

 For questions regarding your phone service, plan, or device functionality, contact your cellular provider (AT&T, Sprint, T-Mobile, Verizon, etc.).